Doug McCallum: Background

 In 2018, McCallum sought to get elected after previous Surrey Mayor, Linda Hepner, said that she wouldn't seek re-election.
 Surrey First appointed then city councillor Tom Gill to run the Surrey First slate.
 In McCallum's Manifesto for his Safe Surrey Coalition slate, he pledged to replace Surrey's planned Light Rail Transit system with expanding the already existing SkyTrain network connected to Vancouver and the rest of the lower mainland.
 His plan would see the Expo Line extended from King George station to Langley.
 He also argued that Surrey's RCMP operated by the Canadian federal government is ineffective at combating crime, especially the growing gang problem in North Surrey.
 He promised to create a new municipal "Surrey Police Force", which would operate off of pre-existing equipment and facilities.
 On October 20, 2018, McCallum was elected for his fourth term as the mayor of Surrey.

 In 2020, McCallum gained criticism in the media when he refused to allow Uber drivers to operate in the city of Surrey.
 McCallum said that the reason for the ban on Uber drivers was done so in order to protect the jobs of the cab drivers working in Surrey.
 As part of the ban against Uber, any Uber driver that was caught driving within the Surrey city limits while driving a passenger would have to pay $500.

 On December 12, 2021, McCallum was charged with public mischief because of a parking altercation with people against the Surrey Police Department in which he accused a woman driving a Ford Mustang of rolling over his foot.
 In November 2022, he was acquitted of the charge.

-On October 15, 2022, McCallum was defeated in Surrey's mayoral election, and was replaced by incumbent mayor Brenda Locke.
+On October 15, 2022, McCallum was defeated in Surrey's mayoral election, and was replaced by councillor Brenda Locke.
 Following his defeat, McCallum allegedly returned a city-owned SUV with "significant" damage.